If You Don’t Agree with the Decision

 If you are still not satisfied with the decision of the internal review process, or if there are not internal review processes, you may decide to file for Judicial Review and/or make a complaint to the Ombudsperson.
 These processes are explained below.
 Before you pursue either of these options however, you must exhaust all available internal review processes.

 For some administrative tribunals, their decisions can be reviewed by the Courts through a process called “judicial review”.
 The BC Supreme Court conducts judicial reviews of agencies under provincial jurisdiction, such as the Residential Tenancy Branch, while the Federal Court conducts judicial reviews of agencies under federal jurisdiction such as the Immigration and Refugee Board.

 The fact that you do not agree with the tribunal’s decision is not a reason that entitles you to review by the court – you must show that the tribunal’s process was flawed or that the adjudicator made an error of law, jurisdiction, or fairness.

-If judicial review is an option, the court cannot “second guess” the tribunal and make its own decision.
-The court can only review the process the tribunal used to reach its decision and any mistakes the tribunal made when applying the law or deciding that it had the authority (jurisdiction) to hear the case.
+If judicial review is an option, the court usually does not “second guess” the tribunal and make its own decision.
+The court can usually only review the process the tribunal used to reach its decision and any mistakes the tribunal made when applying the law or deciding that it had the authority (jurisdiction) to hear the case.
 The court may also set aside a tribunal’s decision if it is clear that the tribunal breached its duty to be fair.